ameli/imate/examples/README.rst

      rational_polynomial has positive poles.

-  occurred, rerun the script again, or change the location of interpolant points in the code to produce desired results.
+  occurred, rerun the script again, or change the location of interpolating points in the code to produce desired results.

 ----------